ilausuch/project_management_statistics/README.md

 ## Usage

+The main tool is called `dumper`.
+This takes the source of the instance where you want to fetch data and a database name which will store the results.

+Each subcommand takes a number of arguments.
+List them with `python3 dumper.py redmine --help` and `python3 dumper.py bugzilla --help`

+### bsc
+As for now each resource instance needs a `config.py` under its directory.

+TODO:

 ### Dumping progress issues into local DB for further processing

 1. Create the a redmine config file as a python file. e.g. `config.py`